abe-temitope/alx-system_engineering-devops/0x02-shell_redirections/README.md

-_world	Prints "Hello, World", followed by a new line to the standard output
+0-hello_world	Prints "Hello, World", followed by a new line to the standard output

 1-confused_smiley	Displays a confused smiley "(Ôo)'